-Depending on the color of the substrate that is about to be printed, three DTG queues have been created in order to achieve the best printing outcome possible, according to the fabric’s color.
-These are the Black, Color and White Shirt queue tabs which, as their name suggests, are queues with preconfigured settings, destined to be utilized each time the user wants to print in the corresponding color textile.
+Depending on the color of the substrate that is about to be printed, three DTG queues have been created in order to achieve the best printing outcome possible that together with the print mode selected, will complement the garment's color.
+These are the Black, Color and White queue tabs which, as their name suggests, are queues with preconfigured settings, destined to be utilized each time the user wants to print in the corresponding color textile.

-In the fourth tab named DTF, you can find all three print modes that are used in the DTF Xpress process, according to the substrate's color that the design will be transferred at.
+The fourth tab named DTF, is dedicated to all the print modes used in the DTF process, according to the substrate's color that the design will be transferred at.

 Note: You can adjust the black element spectrum (hues close to black) that you want to remove with the Knock me black out setting.

-If you wish to remove a specific color, similar to your fabric's, then you can utilize the Knock me out color setting.
-Similarly to the Black shirt queue case, mentioned before, the print will have a softer feel, as the ink quantity will have been reduced.
+Tip: If you wish to remove a specific color, similar to your fabric's, then you can utilize the Knock me out color setting.
+Similarly, to the Black queue case, mentioned before, the print will have a softer feel, as the ink quantity will be reduced.

-This print queue is dedicated to the DTF Xpress method, meaning that you have to choose it when you want to print on film.
-Oppose to the other queues, the print mode is the one that is respective to the color fabric that the design will be transferred.
+This print queue is dedicated to the DTF printing method, meaning that you must choose it when you want to print on film.
+Opposed to the DTG method that the queues are responsible for printing on specific color garments, in DTF the print mode is the one that is respective to the color fabric that the design will be transferred.

-For example, if you want to print on a blue t-shirt you will have to select the DTF transfer Color print mode.
+For example, if you want to print on a blue t-shirt you must select one of the DTF Color print modes.
 In contrast with DTG, the CMYK colors will be printed first and then, the white layer will follow.